 - Conversion Share: Your percentage of category sales

-Pro Tip: Create a monthly brand health dashboard comparing these metrics against your top 5 competitors.
+Pro Tip: Create a monthly brand health dashboard comparing these metrics against your top 5 competitors using Amazon’s new comparative analytics features.

 3. Total ACoS (TACoS)